Genio Tools

 Be careful, configuring bad values into your FTDI chip could potentially brick your board.

-Reset the board
+Reset the Board

 genio-board reset --gpio-power <power_gpio> \